bowman2001/perplexdoc/content/doc/intro/license/index.md

 menu:
   doc:
     parent: intro
-    name: Licences
+    name: Licenses
     pre: receipt
 subtitle: false
-title: Licences
+title: Licenses
 weight: 40
 ---

 _Perplex_ is an open source theme for the open source software [_Hugo_][hugo] and needs to run with a recent version.
 No other installation requirements exist, but the theme and the documentation include external software and content.
-Their licencers and the licences of their choosing are also listed here.
+Their licensers and the licenses of their choosing are also listed here.
 {.p-lead} <!--more-->

 ## Perplex and its documentation